John-R-Wallace-NOAA/Loran_Conversion_to_Lat-Long_in_R/README.md

 The 'Example R Code.R' script has looping software to allow conversion of large data frames.

-Go to:
+For the software goto:

-   https://www.loran.org/software.htm for the software ('GP to TD Zip' under Program Files ).
+   https://www.loran.org/software.htm  ('GP to TD Zip' under Program Files ).

 To get a free 32-bit Windows XP virtual machine to run on your 64-bit box see: